gillyware/gatekeeper/docs/usage/features.md

 The `deleteFeature` method accepts a `FeaturePacket` instance, a string, or a string-backed enum.

-If the feature does not exist, a `FeatureNotFoundException` will be thrown.

 If the feature is already deleted, the method will return `true` without raising an exception.

 **Returns:** `bool`